fomalhaut88/hashstorage-cli/README.md

 # hashstorage-cli

 **hashstorage-cli** is a JS library that implements a convenient API to interact with a hashstorage backend (https://github.com/fomalhaut88/hashstorage).
 It includes a number of high level functions to create key pairs, encrypt, decrypt and sign data and request the hashstorage backend through its REST API.
-The mission of the library is to help your project provide the better security on the client side.
+The mission of the library is to help your project provide a better security on the client side.
 As far as **hashstorage-cli** is written in Rust and compiled into WASM, it supports asynchronous import.

 A simple example: